ChrisMcKee1/ChatUI/memory-bank/activeContext.md

   - Added data flow diagram to visualize message and request processing
   - Included additional diagrams for theming, environment config, and other systems
   - Optimized diagrams for dark mode accessibility with proper contrast
-- **Enhanced error handling in the API services:**
+- **Enhanced error handling in the API services:** ✅ Added custom errors, improved messages, handled status codes, implemented timeouts, and enhanced stream processing.
-  - Added custom error types (ChatApiError, NetworkError, TimeoutError)
-  - Improved error messages for better user experience
-  - Added detailed error handling for different HTTP status codes
-  - Implemented timeout mechanism for long-running requests
-  - Enhanced stream processing error handling

 ## Decisions & Considerations
 - Using Material UI's responsive utilities like useMediaQuery for consistent breakpoints